Mohammad-Faizan-Shah/python-crud/README.md

 3. Access the API at http://localhost:8000
 4. Access the Swagger documentation at http://localhost:8000/docs

+### Accessing Prometheus

+1. Access the Prometheus UI at http://localhost:9090
+2. Use this interface to:
+   - Query metrics using PromQL
+   - View targets and their health
+   - Check configured alert rules

+### Accessing Grafana

+1. Access the Grafana dashboard at http://localhost:3000
+2. Login credentials:
+   - Username: `admin`
+   - Password: `crud@123`

 ### Option 2: Running Locally

 1. Clone the repository: